 Employee Ownership Trust

-One of the key drivers behind EOT’s is increasing employee engagement and driving business sustainability.
+One of the key drivers behind EOTs is increasing employee engagement and driving business sustainability.
 In theory it should lead to improved business performance as employees have a stake.
-It should lead to lower levels of absence, loyalty and engagement.
-Something that over the years John Lewis has been a model for.
-It should also lead to a longer-term view being taken of the business rather than it being held by current owners driving it towards the next sale.

 Trade sale

-It could equally be said of trade sales that they encourage employee engagement through share option schemes and the need for new owners to engage with the team within.
+It could equally be said of trade sales that they encourage employee engagement through share ownership schemes and the need for new owners to engage with the team within.
+However, there is also a risk of redundancies after a trade sale as often trade buyers are seeking synergies and cost-savings.

 Conclusion